tmspzz/Rome/README.md

 ```
 ## Set up and Usage

-If you plan to use AWS S3 as a cache, then follow the next three steps:
+If you plan to use Amazon's S3 as a cache, then follow the next three steps:

 - First you need a `.aws/credentials` file in your home folder.
 This is used to specify
 your [AWS Credentials](#setting-up-aws-credentials).
 - Second you need a `.aws/config` file in your home folder.
 This is used to specify the [AWS
-region](#selecting-the-aws-region).
+Region](#selecting-the-aws-region).
 - Third you need a [Romefile](#romefile) in the project where you want to use Rome.
 At the
 same level where the `Cartfile` is.